 Bioethanol Production & Storage Facility, Myanmar

-SLP Environmental was appointed to prepare an Environmental and Social Impact Assessment (ESIA) for the proposed expansion of a bioethanol production and bulk storage facility situated on 40ha of land in Sagaing Region, Northern Myanmar.
+SLP Environmental consultants prepared an Environmental and Social Impact Assessment (ESIA) for the proposed expansion of a bioethanol production and bulk storage facility situated on 40ha of land in Sagaing Region, Northern Myanmar.
 The ESIA study was conducted and reported in accordance with the requirements of:

 • The International Association for Impact Assessment (IAIA)

 • EIA Division; Ministry of Natural Resources and Environmental Conservation (MONREC)